szymon6927/netguru/serverless_knowledge_base/README.md

 ## Serverless framework plugins

-In this section I would like to show the most usable serverless frameworks plugins.
+In this section, I would like to show the most usable serverless frameworks plugins.
-The list will contains these one which I think are the most useful.
+The list will contain these which I think are the most useful.

 #### [serverless-plugin-composed-vars](https://www.serverless.com/plugins/serverless-plugin-composed-vars/)